lCarvas/notes/docs/IT-governance-&-service-management/service-management/chapter-6.md

 Tips on how to to keep the momentum:

-- Embed changes with organizational change management and knowledge managementto avoid risk of reversion.
+- Embed changes with organizational change management and knowledge management to avoid risk of reversion.
 - Leaders and managers should integrate new methods and institutionalize new behaviors
 - In case of failure stakeholders need to be informed of the reasons
 - Failure requires a thorough analysis - the lessons learned